mdomarsaleem/insofe-project/README.md

 on several attributes like demography, products sold, new business, etc.
 ABC is interested in improving their existing knowledge used for agent segmentation in a supervised predictive framework.

+This project is an academic project predicting the performance of the insurance sales agent for next year.

+The final model is an ensemblled model of 3 ML models where the weights of each model are decided by an optimisation